'a profound reverence for life'

 'things happened so quickly'

-The chief engineer of the Snowy Mountains Scheme was instructed to seek workers from overseas to fulfill the immediate need to progress construction on the site.
+The chief engineer of the Snowy Mountains Scheme was instructed to seek workers from overseas to fulfil the immediate need to progress construction on the site.
 Employment of workers from 32 (mostly European) countries, many of whom had been at war with each other only a few years earlier, had a significant effect on the cultural mix of Australia.

 'we came from other lands to start a new life'